libretro/docs/docs/library/flycast.md

 ### Directories

-The Reicast core's directory name is 'Reicast'
+The FlyCast core's directory name is 'Reicast'

-The Reicast core creates these files in RetroArch's system directory.
+The FlyCast core creates these files in RetroArch's system directory.

 - dc/vmu_save_A1.bin
 - dc/vmu_save_B1.bin